In 2003, I was running my small software creation business in Rajkot – a relatively small city of western India.

 “Entrepreneurs when they know what they’re doing, never settle for a job.
 Jobs are for people who want false sense of security.
 Just doing job is not a sane thing to do.”

-Some people thought I was out of my mind and the other envy me as I was doing decent in my small business at that time.
+Some people thought I was out of my mind and the other envy me as I was doing okay in my small business at that time.

 Later in 2007, I decided to work for a company as a full-time employee.